Urine tests

 Screening: There is ongoing research into using urinary biomarkers in routine screening for bladder cancer.
 However, NHS England and the European Association of Urology note that routine bladder cancer screening is not recommended.

-Surveillance/ follow-up: The European Association of Urology have identified 4 urinary biomarker tests with high Negative Predictive Values and high sensitivities.
+Surveillance/ follow-up: The European Association of Urology have identified some urinary biomarker tests with high Negative Predictive Values and high sensitivities.
 They have stated that these tests might be used to replace and/or postpone cystoscopy as they may identify the rare High-Grade recurrences occurring in low/intermediate non-muscle-invasive bladder cancer.

 If you are undergoing follow-up for low/intermediate risk non-muscle-invasive bladder cancer you might wish to discuss the use of these urinary biomarker tests with your consultant urologist.